Rotich-elias/manchoice/DEPLOYMENT_CHECKLIST.md

-# Deployment Checklist - Manchoice App
+# Deployment Checklist - Manschoice App

-Quick checklist for deploying your Manchoice app to Firebase.
+Quick checklist for deploying your Manschoice app to Firebase.

 ---